apache/pulsar/site2/docs/tiered-storage-gcs.md

 ## Tutorial

-For the complete and step-by-step instructions on how to use GCS offloader with Pulsar, see [here](https://hub.streamnative.io/offloaders/gcs/2.5.1#usage).
+For the complete and step-by-step instructions on how to use the GCS offloader with Pulsar, see [here](https://hub.streamnative.io/offloaders/gcs/2.5.1#usage).